Wollaton Clock Services - Clock Repair and Restoration Tel: 0115 913 0686

 We hope you can find everything you need.
 Wollaton Clock Services is focused on providing high-quality service and customer satisfaction - we will do everything we can to meet your expectations.
 Wollaton Clock Services focuses not only on clock repair and clock restoration but also on clock dial restoration and clock case restoration.

-Wollaton Clock Services was established back in 1980.
-Coupled with experience within the trade, including an apprenticeship, prior to that, in all, the main restorer has clocked up 40 years of experience covering the repair and/or restoration of practically every type of domestic clock as well as a few turret clocks.
+Wollaton Clock Services was established back in 1979.
+Coupled with previous experience within the trade, including an apprenticeship, prior to that, in all, the main restorer has clocked up nearly 46 years of experience

 Clock repair, it seems, takes on many forms!
 All too often we see clocks that have been through the hands of no doubt well-intentioned individuals who have sometimes been able to get the clock running again but have left it in such a sorry state that the wear rate has been greatly accelerated in the process, and often with punched up pivot holes (instead of bushing), glue, solder and inappropriate oil everywhere!